 - When done, remove from heat and place fajita mixture on heated tortillas.

 - Top with avocado, cilantro, and lime juice.

-*Above is the video and recipe we made this week for fajitas.
-It serves 4 to 6 people.
+The fajitas serves 4 to 6 people.
 All vegetables from my garden are grown organically and I am basing the price of each vegetable on how many veggies it typically yields per plant, divided by the plant cost at planting time.
 Most of the herbs in the garden are perennials and I have had them for years, I’m counting them as “free”.
 I also count salt and pepper as “free”.

 Below is a photo of what “the set” looks like when I am filming LIVE in the front lawn veggie garden.
 I have a couple tables, a computer with camera attached, lighting and a bunch of other stuff I need to set up.
 It is definitely a challenge; but a fun one!
 I hope you enjoy the yummy fajitas!